DeepHiveMind/RegEx_Py_Routines_to_Generat_Dictionary/README.md

 re.search(r'[a-z]+', 'AbCdEfG', re.IGNORECASE)
 re.search(r'[a-z]+', 'AbCdEfG', re.I)

+Example

 Input: re.search(r'[a-z]+', 'AbCdEfG', re.IGNORECASE)
 Output: <re.Match object; span=(0, 7), match='AbCdEfG'>

 Input: re.search(r'[a-z]+', 'AbCdEfG', re.I)
 Output: <re.Match object; span=(0, 7), match='AbCdEfG'>

+3. Use re.VERBOSE Flag to Improve the Readability

+One of the major drawbacks of the regex is that it has poor readability.
+Usually, this is the comprising that we have to face.
+However, do you know that Python has a better way to improve the readability of a regex pattern string?
+That is to use the re.VERBOSE flag.
+We can re-write the regex pattern in section 1.
+Originally, the pattern string has to be r'(\w+)\s+\1'.
+Well, this is not too bad, but suppose if we have a much more complex pattern, probably only the author can understand it.
+This is a very common issue with regex.
+However, with the verbose flag, we can write it this way.

+re.search(r'''
+    (\w+)   # Group 1: Match one or more letters, numbers or underscore
+    \s+     # Match one or more whitespaces
+    \1      # Match the Group 1 whatever it is
+''', 'abc   abc', re.VERBOSE)

+Example

+Input: re.search(r'''
+    (\w+)   # Group 1: Match one or more letters, numbers or underscore
+    \s+     # Match one or more whitespaces
+    \1      # Match the Group 1 whatever it is
+''', 'abc   abc', re.VERBOSE)
+Output: <re.Match object; span=(0, 9), match='abc   abc'>

+It is exactly equivalent to the r'(\w+)\s+\1'.
+Please be noticed that the flag re.VERBOSE is a must-have thing if we want to write it in this way.
+Otherwise, the regex won’t work, of course.

+Again, the flag has a short version — re.X

+Example

+Input: re.search(r'''
+    (\w+)   # Group 1: Match one or more letters, numbers or underscore
+    \s+     # Match one or more whitespaces
+    \1      # Match the Group 1 whatever it is
+''', 'abc   abc', re.X)
+Output: <re.Match object; span=(0, 9), match='abc   abc'>